 Google Analytics opt out browser add on

-Online advertising cookies: If you are interested in more information about tailored browser advertising and how you can generally control cookies from being put on your computer to deliver tailored advertising, you may visit the Network Advertising Initiative’s consumer opt out link, the Digital Advertising Alliance’s consumer opt out link or Your Online Choices to opt out of receiving tailored advertising from companies that participate in those programmes.
+Targeting cookies: If you are interested in more information about tailored browser advertising and how you can generally control cookies from being put on your computer to deliver tailored advertising, you may visit the Network Advertising Initiative’s Consumer Opt-Out link, the Digital Advertising Alliance’s Consumer Opt-Out link, or Your Online Choices to opt-out of receiving tailored advertising from companies that participate in those programmes.
 To opt out of Google Analytics for display advertising or customise Google display network ads, visit the Google Ads Settings page.
 You can also opt out of specific ad networks with which we partner by visiting the following links:

 Google Ads settings

 These cookies, defined by Bose or by advertising partners, collect several types of data about your browsing habits, as well as your preferences for products and services.
 This information allows Bose and its partners to post relevant advertisements on their respective websites.

 If you choose to deactivate cookies, you may continue to use certain parts of our Site.
 However, some useful features may not work any more, depending on which cookies you deactivate.
 For example, you will not be able to use online chat to ask technical questions, and the Site and its content may not be as relevant to your preferences.
 You will not be able to search for resellers through our tool or share pages with your social network.

 Please note that if you have disabled one or more cookies, we may continue to use the information that was collected by such cookies before they were deactivated.
 However, we will cease to collect any information via the opted out cookie once a cookie has been deactivated.

 Cookies are text files that contain information about site usage information and are downloaded to your computer or mobile device when you visit a website.
 They are then returned to the original website each subsequent visit or to any other website that recognises them.